Inside the Mind of an Extreme Introvert: What No One Really Sees

 A small example:

-This is where emotional regulation matters.
 Emotion regulation is the process of influencing what you feel, when you feel it, and how you express it.
-A well-known process model describes regulation points across the emotion cycle, from early choices (what you step into) to late strategies (what you do once emotion is already hot)4.
+A well-known process model illustrates regulating points across the emotion cycle from early choices (what you step into) to late tactics (what you do once emotion is already hot)5.

 What mistakes do extreme introverts make that keep the cycle alive?

-The biggest mistakes are treating the drain as a moral failure, forcing high-stimulation habits, and using avoidance as the only coping tool.
-These choices can intensify guilt and make social life feel even heavier.
+The three worst faults include seeing the drain as a moral failure, pushing high-stimulation routines, and relying on avoidance as the only coping technique.
+These choices might heighten guilt and make social life seem even more burdensome.

 Common mistakes that make everything worse:

-The trap is that avoidance works short-term.
-It lowers stimulation fast.
-But it can also shrink your world, and then the next social moment feels bigger and scarier than it needs to be.
+The problem is, avoidance is in the short term; It reduces stimulation rapidly.
+But it may also shrink your universe, and so the next social moment feels bigger and scarier than it has to be.

 How do you know if it’s extreme introversion or burnout?